Skip to content

 Ace Partial Block Curtain Installed On A Sim

-1. Ace’s Standard Golf Simulator Curtain kit comes with either a standard 9’ 7” tall x 8’ wide partial blackout curtain also available is the Ace Premium Custom size golf simulator curtain.
+1. Ace’s Standard Golf Simulator Curtain kit comes with a standard 9’ 7” tall x 8’ wide partial blackout curtain.
+Also available is the Ace Premium Custom-size golf simulator curtain.
 The standard curtain kit comes with everything you need to hang your curtain: an 8’ galvanized steel track that screws into the ceiling, two valences to cover the outside and inside of the track and top of the curtain, two steel track end stops, nine nylon rollers with ½ hooks, and 25 yards of Velcro to attach the curtain to your screen gap pads.

-3. With two people, hold the track on the ceiling and use a pencil to mark your hole locations.
-Using a 5/16” x 4” structural screw or 5/16” x 4” x 1/4” toggle bolt if no stud is available to attach the track into the ceiling.
+3. Hold the track on the ceiling with two people, and use a pencil to mark your hole locations.
+Using a 5/16” x 4” structural screw or 5/16” x 4” x 1/4” toggle bolt, if no stud is available, attach the track to the ceiling.
 Repeat if using curtains on both sides.

 4. Thread four nylon rollers into each track and attach one end cap on each side.